Help FINRA Protect Your Personal Confidential Information

 Arbitrators and mediators also play an important role in protecting sensitive information.
 Here are some examples:

-Parties and their counsel also should take steps to protect their confidential information.
+FINRA urges parties and their counsel to take steps to protect confidential information.
 Actions parties can take include the following:

 By working together, we can ensure that personal confidential information is well protected.